-Join Richard Young and Rob Brown on this four-day landscape photography workshop at both Milford & Doubtful Sound.
+Join Richard Young and Dave Buckton on this four-day landscape photography tour at both Milford & Doubtful Sound.

-Starting in Queenstown we will then drive south to the untouched wilderness of Fiordland and on to Milford and Doubtful Sounds.
+Drive into the untouched wilderness of Fiordland and on to Milford and Doubtful Sounds.
 The most northerly part of Fiordland’s many sounds, Milford, is famed as one of the world’s most spectacular landscapes.
-Doubtful Sound is far more remote and scenic than the well-known Milford Sound.
-It offers a true wilderness experience, we overnight on a boat here.
-This photography workshop begins and ends at Queenstown, and includes one night Te Anau, one at Milford and overnight cruise on Doubtful Sound.
+Doubtful Sound is far more remote and scenic than the well-known Milford Sound, It offers a true wilderness experience, we will overnight on a boat here.

 Iconic Milford Sound